VikParuchuri/medicare-analysis/post.md

   });
 </script>

-Men are, on average, reimbursed more from medicare for every single speciality in the top 10 most common.
+Men are, on average, reimbursed more from Medicare for every single speciality in the top 10 most common.
 This is kind of insane, and I don't know how to explain it.
 Anyone with insight here would be welcome.

 So where are all these doctors, anyways?
 ------------------------------------------------------------

 Let's move from high-level analysis into location based analysis.
-One interesting way to do this is to see where the "million dollar doctors" -- the ones who bill the most to medicare -- are.
+One interesting way to do this is to see where the "million dollar doctors" -- the ones who bill the most to Medicare -- are.
 Let's make a map.

 <div id="top-physicians" style="height=500px;"></div>